mojaloop/finance-portal-ui/README.md

 ## Develop
 ### With Storybook
 [Storybook](https://storybook.js.org) has been integrated to aid UI-focused development efforts.
-Simply use
+Storybook renders a single component in a browser environment with mocked data to accelerate UI development.
+Get started with
 ```bash
 npm run storybook
 ```